-- (7) Other specific services, including necessary services to the child's parent(s) or guardian(s). - (c) The needs and services plan shall include the following information regarding services necessary to meet the child's needs, consistent with the case plan prepared by the placing agency, if provided: - (1) Types of services necessary, including the core services specified in 87078.1, supports, physical and mental health, substance abuse services, permanency and transition services. - (2) The facility's ability to provide the necessary services based upon the following information provided in the plan of operation: - (A) The facility's purposes, program methods, and goals. - (B) The facility's admission policies and procedures. - (C) Services to be provided by the facility in cooperation with community resources. - (3) Anticipated duration of treatment and placement, including the transfer plan specified in Section 87068.4(b). - (4) Financial arrangements for provision of services to the child. - (d) The licensee shall ensure that the child, and his/her authorized representative(s), and the child and family team are offered the opportunity to participate in the development of the needs and services plan. - (1) The licensee shall not implement a needs and services plan unless prior written approval of the plan has been obtained from the child's authorized representative(s). - (e) Unless restricted by the case plan adopted by the court or other court order, the licensee shall permit and facilitate connections between the child and the child's family and nonrelative extended family members.
-Nothing in this section shall be interpreted to require a foster care provider to take any action that would impair the health and safety of children in out-of-home placement.
+- (7) Other specific services, including necessary services to the child's parent(s) or guardian(s). - (c) The needs and services plan shall include the following information regarding services necessary to meet the child's needs, consistent with the case plan prepared by the placing agency, if provided: - (1) Types of services necessary, including the core services specified in 87078.1, supports, physical and mental health, substance abuse services, permanency and transition services. - (2) The facility's ability to provide the necessary services based upon the following information provided in the plan of operation: - (A) The facility's purposes, program methods, and goals. - (B) The facility's admission policies and procedures. - (C) Services to be provided by the facility in cooperation with community resources. - (3) Anticipated duration of treatment and placement, including the transfer plan specified in Section 87068.4(b). - (d) The licensee shall ensure and document that the child, and his/her authorized representative(s), and the child and family team were offered the opportunity to participate in the development of the needs and services plan. - (e) The licensee shall obtain written approval from the child, if age and developmentally appropriate, and the child's authorized representative prior to implementing the child's needs and services plan. - (f) Unless restricted by the case plan adopted by the court or other court order, the licensee shall permit and facilitate connections between the child and the child's family and nonrelative extended family members.
+Nothing in this section shall be interpreted to require a foster care provider to take any action that would impair the health and safety of children in out-of-home placement. - (g) (1) The licensee shall document in the child's needs and services plan when the case plan is received from the county placing agency.

-- (f) (1) The licensee shall document in the child's needs and services plan when the case plan is received from the county placing agency. - (2) If the case plan is not received from the county placing agency, the licensee shall document the attempts made to obtain the case plan in the child's needs and services plan.
+(2) If the case plan is not received from the county placing agency, the licensee shall document the attempts made to obtain the case plan in the child's needs and services plan.